BlakeRhodes/NeoArcadia/Combat-System.md

 ## Step 4: Time to Tussle

-- Roll 2d6, apply the Edge Factor, and add the Combat Modifier.
+- Roll 2d6, apply the Edge Factor, and add the Modifier.
 - **Results:**
    - A positive total inflicts damage on the enemies, reducing their hit points.
-When enemy hit points reach zero, the party wins and may roll on the loot table.
+When enemy hit points reach zero, the party wins and may collect the rewards.
    - A negative total signifies damage to the party, lose that much HP

 ## Step 5: Continuing Combat or Retreating